 ROBERT DEAN: I have a bunch (MONEY PIT, BLADE RUNNER, CHILDREN OF MEN) but my new one is TURBO KID.
 I just absolutely love it and find it to be such a goddamn hoot to watch and experience.
 It’s uplifting while having tons of gore, stylishly retro while still being something new, and has a real heart to it, underneath all the references and decapitations.

 WENDI FREEMAN: THE HUDSUCKER PROXY.
 The Coen Brothers recreate that Capra-esque whimsy with Tim Robbins as the perfect folksy foil.

 MIKE VANDERBILT: THAT THING YOU DO.
 It’s breezy, funny, romantic, has great set design and costuming and of course the music is… wonderful.
 All the details —and relatively low-stakes story — make it feel like the kind of movie that would have been released in 1968 rather than 1996.
-While the characters could be seen as caricatures, they’re all drawn with such detail that even Jimmy, who in the hands of a less capable filmmaker would be portrayed simply as a jerk, is played as a songwriter with genuine principles.
+While the characters are at times simple archetypes , they’re all drawn with such detail that even Jimmy, who in the hands of a less capable filmmaker would be portrayed simply as a jerk, is played as a songwriter with genuine principles…even if he is alone in them.
 THAT THING YOU DO is also probably the most accurate depiction of being in a band next to THIS IS SPINAL TAP.